 If your pup chewed up pieces of the plastic packaging and swallowed them along with the gummy bears, there is a risk of developing a blockage in the gut or intestinal obstruction.
-Signs of intestinal obstruction are vomiting (often multiple times), struggling to pass feces, loss of appetite.
+Signs of intestinal obstruction are vomiting (often multiple times), struggling to pass feces, and loss of appetite.
 They will also struggle to keep down food/water, and this may be accompanied by diarrhea.

-If you notice signs of a blockage contact your vet immediately as this is an emergency and should be seen as soon as possible.
+If you notice signs of a blockage, contact your vet immediately, as this is an emergency and should be seen as soon as possible.

-What Could Happen to My Dog?
+What Could Happen To My Dog?

 For dogs that have eaten regular pieces, no major veterinary intervention is usually required.
 However, as large quantities can cause gastroenteritis, your vet may prescribe treatment for an upset tummy.

 If your pup has eaten sugar-free gummies containing the artificial sweetener xylitol, the situation is completely different.
-Time is of the essence and veterinary attention should be sought as soon as possible.
+Time is of the essence, and veterinary attention should be sought as soon as possible.
 If your dog has only just eaten them, your vet will induce vomiting if it is safe to do so.

 Your pup may need to stay in the hospital for blood tests and be placed on an IV glucose drip until the toxic effects have passed.
 There is no known antidote for xylitol toxicity.

-Unfortunately for dogs that go on to develop hepatic necrosis or liver damage, the prognosis is guarded.
-These dogs often require long periods of intensive hospital care to try and support the liver and some will die from xylitol toxicity, despite the best medical care.
+Unfortunately, for dogs that go on to develop hepatic necrosis or liver damage, the prognosis is guarded.
+These dogs often require long periods of intensive hospital care to try and support the liver, and some will die from xylitol toxicity, despite the best medical care.

 Frequently Asked Questions